ybrhane/Getting_and_Cleaning_Data_Course_Project/README.md

 * Download data from the provided source link to your home/work directory
 * Download the "run_analysis.R" script file from the repository to your home/work directory
-* Install the required packages if they are not already installed (reshape2, reshape)
 * Run `source("run_analysis.R")` at R prompt to load the script
 * The R script will generate an indepedent tidy data called "tiny_data.txt in your home/work directory.